WELCOME TO THE EXTENDED DEGREE PROGRAMME IN THE FACULTY OF ARTS AND SOCIAL SCIENCES!

 When is the first meeting with EDP lecturers?

-First-year EDP students and their parents/guardians are invited to an information meeting on Friday, 24 January 2020 from 9h30 to 12h00 in Room 3001 of the Wilcocks Building at 52 Ryneveld Street during the welcoming week.
+First-year EDP students and their parents/guardians are invited to an information meeting on a date and venue to be confirmed.
 During this session, there will be a detailed discussion of the EDP programme and the specific subjects for which you must register.
-You can read more about the Welcoming Programme here once the electronic link is activated.
+You can read more about the Welcoming Programme once the electronic link is activated.

 When do first-year EDP students register?